-- 11.3 Where it is intended that an examination for any candidate(s) will be conducted at an address other than the centre's registered address, e.g. - a) a hospital which is a non-registered centre; - b) the candidate's home; - c) a local church hall; - d) a local community hall; - e) a local sports hall; - f) another building owned by the centre which is situated at a different location from the centre's registered address; - g) the centre operates as part of a consortium at Borough/County level or through a Multi-Academy Trust and can transport question papers and other examination material in a secure manner to another local centre within 90 minutes of the awarding body's published starting time for the examination;
+- 11.3 Where it is intended that an examination for any candidate(s) will be conducted at an address other than the centre's registered address, e.g. - a) a hospital which is a non-registered centre; - b) the candidate's home; - c) a local church hall; - d) a local community hall; - e) a local sports hall; - another building owned by the centre which is situated at a different location from the centre's registered address; - g) the centre operates as part of a consortium at Borough/County level or through a Multi-Academy Trust and can transport question papers and other examination material in a secure manner to another local centre within 90 minutes of the awarding body's published starting time for the examination;

-the centre must notify the JCQ Centre Inspection Service by submitting the JCQ Alternative Site form on-line, using the Centre Admin Portal (CAP), no later than six weeks before the start of the examination series.
+the centre must notify the JCQ Centre Inspection Service by submitting the JCQ Alternative Site form online, using the Centre Admin Portal (CAP), no later than six weeks before the start of the examination series.
+The Centre Admin Portal (CAP) can be accessed via any of the awarding bodies' secure extranet sites.